 I maintain that this is the time for fast food with a clear conscience.
 I like to rationalize it this way: I could be on an expensive vacation somewhere, spending oodles of money.
 But since I am still home, dealing with all the cares of home, then I will take my own sort of mini-vacation — from the kitchen.

-Well, you could argue that I have more time to cook, but I counter that I have less inclination, if that is possible.
-Besides, I am out and about, at the beach, on the road.
-It’s time to live on big burgers, Mexican food and lemonade at least three times a week.
+Yes, you could argue that I have more time to cook, but I counter that I have less inclination, if that is possible.
+Besides, I am out and about more.
+It’s time to live on big burgers, Mexican food and milkshakes at least three times a week.

-Occasionally, at some point in the summer hiatus, I am stricken with a wave of nostalgia and I will actually peel, boil, mix and bake the picnic fare that made my childhood summer’s memorable.
-For me, it was homemade potato salad, burgers (now turkey) with everything and chocolate cake with fudge icing.
-It will never taste as good as when Mom made it, since I am a food coward.
-I think they key to her flavorful potato salad was that it was just this side of bursting out in salmonella.
-The hamburger meat sat out by the grill for longer than we would ever permit in these days of E. coli awareness.
+Occasionally, at some point in the summer hiatus, I am stricken with a wave of nostalgia and I will actually peel, boil, mix and bake the picnic fare that made my childhood summers memorable.
+For me, it was homemade potato salad, burgers with everything and chocolate cake with fudge icing.
+It will never taste as good as when Mom made it, because I can’t risk our lives like she did.
+I think the key to the flavorful potato salad was that it was just this side of bursting out in salmonella.
+The hamburger meat sat out by the grill for longer than we would ever permit in these days of bacteria awareness.
 But if our generation has learned anything, it’s that almost everything good is bad for you.

 So it’s back to basics.
-Tonight, hot dogs, beans and watermelon.
-And in my house, ketchup can still be a vegetable.
+Tonight — hot dogs, beans and watermelon.
+And this time of year, ketchup is still a vegetable.

 Jean Gillette is a freelance writer who is getting far too skilled at take-out.
 Contact her at firstname.lastname@example.org